 Survey findings demonstrate that MSMEs in the Philippines are adopting digital tools as a key part of their business practices.
-A larger percentage of surveyed MSMEs reported using digital tools in the past year since COVID-19 (59 percent) as compared to prior to the COVID-19 pandemic (50 percent).
+A larger percentage of MSMEs reported using digital tools in the past year (59 percent) as compared to prior to the COVID-19 pandemic (50 percent).
 Digital tools such as Facebook apps and mobile banking have seen the largest increases over time among surveyed MSMEs.
-In terms of mobile banking, 29 percent of surveyed MSMEs reported that they had used digital payment tools for business purposes prior to the COVID-19 pandemic, which increased to 35 percent in the past year during COVID-19, then dipped back down to 32 percent in the past 30 days.
+In terms of mobile banking, 29 percent of MSMEs reported that they had used digital payment tools for business purposes prior to the COVID-19 pandemic, which increased to 35 percent in the past year during the pandemic, then dipped back down to 32 percent in the past 30 days.
 This evidence shows that surveyed MSMEs are willing to use digital tools (even if inconsistently), which provides an important opportunity and opening for public, private, and development sector stakeholders to facilitate the full-fledged digital transformation of the Philippines' MSME sector.

-Throughout emerging markets, mobile phones are a key way that individuals access the internet.17 According to the survey results, surveyed online MSMEs in the Philippines were no exception.
-A large majority of surveyed online MSMEs (83 percent) reported that they primarily used mobile phones to connect to the internet.
-Given the near ubiquity of a mobile phone in the Philippines, 18 public, private, and development sector stakeholders could look for opportunities to enhance MSME use of mobile internet as an accessible "on ramp" for expanding digital tool use amongst offline MSMEs.
+Throughout emerging markets, mobile phones are a key way that individuals access the internet.17 According to the survey results, online MSMEs in the Philippines were no exception.
+A large majority of online MSMEs (83 percent) reported that they primarily used mobile phones to connect to the internet.
+With individual mobile phones providing access to the internet, almost all online MSMEs reported managing the way their business used digital tools internally.
+Given the near ubiquity of mobile phones in the Philippines, 18 public, private, and development sector stakeholders could look for opportunities to enhance MSME use of mobile internet as an accessible 'on ramp' for expanding digital tool use amongst offline MSMEs.